TakeprofitTechnology/ReleaseNotes/TPT Social trading.md

 ### Changes
 * Fixed dissapearing button bug.
 * Fixed reset of performance fee while changing the percentage.
+* Fixed the issue led to product crush if there were no money on followers.

 ## Version 2026.2.9.692 (18 Februrary, 2026)
 ### Changes